madskristensen/MiniBlog/README.md

 most popular blogging platform using ASP.NET.

 The MiniBlog was born as a test to see what a modern blog engine could look like today with the latest ASP.NET and HTML 5 technologies.
+Just like with BlognEngine.NET, the goal was to see how small and simple such a blog engine could be.

 This is the result.